 The school's approach to the teaching of writing is heavily supported by relevant grammar and spelling for the genres being studied.
 This is achieved by providing pupils from Years 3 to 6 with a stronger toolkit from which to achieve the Expected and Greater Depth Standards.
 The use of tool symbols to represent a variety of grammar and punctuation will act as vital reminders to enable pupils to grasp a better understanding of the key features necessary to complete a more accomplished piece of writing.
 There are six key themes, such as Sentence Construction, Verbs, Nouns and Noun Phrases, Punctuation, Cohesion and Adverbials.

-Each day there will be a discreet spelling session in groups using the Read Write Inc. Fresh Start Programme and taught themes will be based upon quality texts, allowing pupils the opportunities to "mine" and analyse for examples of the key themes.
+Each week there will be discreet spelling sessions in groups using the Read Write Inc. Fresh Start Programme and taught themes will be based upon quality texts, allowing pupils the opportunities to "mine" and analyse for examples of the key themes.
 As a school, we feel that strong writers start from being strong and avid readers.
 This will run alongside our reading fluency sessions.

 Along with interesting and well-chosen class novels, guided reading sessions will enable pupils to experience different themes from established authors.
 There will be grammar and word level tasks stemming from these; followed by shared, modelled writing; culminating in the pupils undertaking an independent writing exercise utilising the taught techniques.

 The writing curriculum is structured around longer blocks (one per half term) focussing on the purpose for writing and what different ‘genres’ or ‘text types’ have in common.
 The four writing purposes used are writing to entertain, to inform, to persuade and to discuss.

 Lower Key Stage Two look at writing to Entertain, Inform and Persuade, whilst Upper Key Stage Two look at all four purposes.